aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/cvp_cc.rst

 9. First, we need to give the Change Control a name.
 Click the pencil on the top right to edit the CC name.
 Name it **Add_Loopbacks_CC** and hit Enter.

 10. Next we will need to change the root stage to Serial execution.
-To do this, click on the Root stage, then on the right side, change the drop down to **Series**
+To do this, click on the Root stage, then on the right side, change the drop down to **Series**.
+You can also change between Parallel and Series within the Change Control screen as well.

 .. thumbnail:: images/cvp_cc/cvp_cc_6.png
    :title: changing our change control root stage to series so they'll run in order

+|

-11. Then we will create 3 new child stages.
-Click the **+** on the right side of the screen three times in order to create 3 new stages.
+1. Then we will create 3 new child stages.
+Click the **...** on the right side of the root stage to create 3 stage containers.

+|

+.. thumbnail:: images/cvp_cc/cvp_cc_9.png
+   :align: center

+|

 12. Rename the top and bottom stages to **Before Snapshot** and **After Snapshot** respectively by clicking the Pencil icon.
 Name the middle stage **Configuration Changes**.

+|

+.. thumbnail:: images/cvp_cc/cvp_cc_2.gif
+   :align: center
+   :title: creating and customizing a Change Control to include snapshot steps before and after the tasks.

+|

 13. Next we can select a Snapshot template that we want to run before and after the change.
 Select the **Before Snapshot** stage and click **Add Actions** under the right side menu.